AYJACKSON-ICS4U/codingchallenge-star-field-challenge/Plan.md

-## Intro for Presentation
+## Presentation
   For our challenge, we are making a star field.
-We are going to animate stars/ellipses going across the canvas to make it look like we are going through space at warp speed.
-In other words, we are going to make a simulation of stars/ellipses moving at warp speed.
+We are going to make a simulation of stars moving at warp speed.

+  We are going to walk you through the base code and then show you a few spinoffs that we made so that you can make your own.

+  -Program initial code
+  -Show each of our versions
+  -Everyone walks around helping